Acropolis of Athens: Archaeological remains

 The entrance to the Acropolis was a monumental gateway termed the Propylaea.
 To the south of the entrance is the tiny Temple of Athena Nike.
 At the centre of the Acropolis is the Parthenon or Temple of Athena Parthenos (Athena the Virgin).
 East of the entrance and north of the Parthenon is the temple known as the Erechtheum.
 South of the platform that forms the top of the Acropolis there are also the remains of the ancient, though often remodelled, Theatre of Dionysus.
 A few hundred metres away, there is the now partially reconstructed Odeon of Herodes Atticus.

-All the valuable ancient artifacts are situated in the Acropolis Museum, which resides on the southern slope of the same rock, 280 metres from the Parthenon.
+Many of the valuable ancient artifacts are situated in the Acropolis Museum, which resides on the southern slope of the same rock, 280 metres from the Parthenon.

 Site plan

 Site plan of the Acropolis at Athens showing the major archaeological remains.